Hello! Welcome to Diary of a Quilter. I’m your host, Amy Smart.

 Please do not copy and resell my patterns, including free tutorials from my blog without written permission.

 Are you teaching anywhere sometime soon?
 Yes!
-I’ll be teaching at the Riley Blake Designs event Garden of Quilts in Utah, September 12-14.
-You can find the details here.
+I’ll be teaching at the Riley Blake Designs event Garden of Quilts in Utah, September 2021.
+More info on that coming soon!

 Will you come teach at my shop/guild/basement?
 Unfortunately right now, I am limiting my teaching and traveling, but feel free to email me privately with a specific inquiry.